 Handlebar Mounted Control Unit

-Certain models of electric bikes fitted with flat handlebars will have a handlebar-mounted control unit in lieu of the top tube button.
+Certain models of electric bikes with flat handlebars will come equipped with a handlebar-mounted control unit in lieu of the top tube button.
 This unit has 3 distinct buttons that are used to control the motor system.

 Turn the system On/Off